jdavies/settings_mgr/ReadMe.md

 Download and install the compiled version of the addon in the usual manner for Blender

+## Limitations

+Settings Manager does not save and load every single setting in your Blender file.
+Here are some types of settings that it will not handle:

+### No Plans for the Future

+1. Object Data - I have no plans to store object data in the future.
+That's what the .blend is for
+1. Scene cameras, backgrounds and other complex items - I do not plan to add these in the future

+### Possible Future Expansion

+I am considering adding the following to the Settings Manager addon in the future, expecially if there is any demand for it.

+1. Materials - I do plan to add materials, simply because that's where I sometimes come across problems when following tutorials.
+1. Textures

 ## Release Notes

 ### v0.0.1 - 2023-03-17